shardulchavan/-PREDICTIVE-MODELING-FOR-PRUDENTIAL-LIFE-INSURANCE-ASSESSMENT-/README.md

 **Precision Optimization**: Employed rigorous model parameter tuning and optimization methods such as gradient descent, achieving an impressive 89% accuracy with XGBoost Regression models.

 **Real-world Impact**: The project's outcomes contribute to informed decision-making strategies, operational efficiency, and data-driven excellence in the realm of insurance.
-## Folder Structure

-`data`: Contains the dataset used for the project.

-`notebooks`: Jupyter notebooks detailing the data preprocessing, model implementation, and evaluation.

-`scripts`: Python scripts for various data preprocessing and model training tasks.
 ## Usage

 - Clone the repository.